Shopify/shopify-theme-inspector/README.md

   * Your account does not have access to the current store you are trying to profile.
   * You might be trying to profile a checkout page, which is not supported by this extension.
   * There was an unhandled error in the request, e.g. timeout, lost connection, etc.
+  * You might be trying to profile a development store.
+We can't profile it yet when you're logged in as the owner.
+See [issue #55](https://github.com/Shopify/shopify-theme-inspector/issues/55) for a workaround.

 If it was none of the errors above you can right click on Shopify DevTools , inspect page, and view console for error details.